aricday/sms-spectrum-moderation/README.md

-# SMS Masking & Moderation w/ Spectrum Labs.ai
+# SMS Masking & Moderation w/ Spectrum Labs AI

 This privacy app uses Twilio phone numbers to relay SMS messages to and from users phones, masking the actual phone number from all public senders.
 An integration with Spectrum Labs API allows incoming messages to be subjected to abusive content alerting and filtering.
-Spectrum Labs API engine analyzes message content for prohibited behaviors and returns a binary determination for the analyzed behaviors.
+Spectrum Labs AI engine analyzes message content for prohibited behaviors and returns a binary determination for the analyzed behaviors.

+Spectrum Labs has built algorithms and a set of APIs that can be used to moderate, flag and block profiles of toxic behavior.
+In a few lines of code, Twilio users can integrate with Spectrum Labs to prevent messaging harassment, hate speech, scams, profanity, radicalization and other profiles, in English as well as multiple other languages.

 ## PROJECT SET UP